-- The most noteworthy fact about the Boiling Lake remains its status as the second-largest hot lake in the world.
+- Perhaps the most noteworthy fact about the Boiling Lake remains its quite impressive status.
+That’s because the wonder of Nature ranks as the second-largest hot lake in the world.
 In addition, it itself forms part of the Morne Trois Pitons National Park, which is a World Heritage Site.

-- The first ever recorded sighting of this geological marvel was in 1870, by Edmund Watt and Henry Nicholls.
-Also, the first scientific investigation of the site was carried out in 1875.
+- It also has an impressive recent history.
+This holds true due to the fact that the first ever recorded sighting of this geological marvel occurred in 1870.
+This was carried out by Edmund Watt and Henry Nicholls.
+Also, the first scientific investigation of the site took place in 1875.

-- Not only is it extremely unique, but its location also ranks as somewhat remote.
-The nearest road sits about 8.1 mi (13 km) from the site, thus access remains limited.
+- Not only does the aptly-named Boiling Lake remain extremely unique, but it holds another notable claim.
+That’s because its location also ranks as somewhat remote.
+In point of fact, the nearest road sits about 8.1 mi (13 km) from the site.
+Therefore, access remains quite limited.

-- Interestingly, the site stays active, so will occasionally drain, and even form geyser-like fountains of hot water and steam.
-Occasionally, it will even empty and refill in only a single day.
+- Interestingly, the site also stays fairly active.
+Due to this, it will occasionally drain, and even form geyser-like fountains of hot water and steam.
+Occasionally, it will even empty and refill amazingly fast.
+Further, this complete cycle sometimes occurs in only a single day.

 Boiling Lake Physical Description

-Firstly, the dimensions of the Boiling Lake remain constantly variable, depending upon conditions.
-Typically mild phreatic eruptions in the region occur periodically and dramatically affect the level of the small lake.
+Firstly, the dimensions of the Boiling Lake remain constantly variable.
+This occurs largely due to local conditions.
+Typically mild phreatic eruptions in the region occur periodically.
+Understandably, these dramatically affect the level of the small lake.

-However, its diameter averages between 200-250 ft (61-76 m) across.
-The depth of the lake naturally also varies, yet an average depth has been determined to be about 195 ft (59 m).
+However, its diameter maintains a fairly regular size range.
+As a result, it averages between 200-250 ft (61-76 m) across.
+The depth of the lake naturally also varies.
+However, an average depth has been determined to be about 195 ft (59 m).

-The color of the water also varies, including becoming green, yet usually, ranges from grayish-blue to bright blue.
-In addition, the temperature of Boiling Lake ranges between 180-197 F (82-92 C).
+In addition, the color of the water of Boiling Lake also frequently varies.
+These stunning hues change, sometimes becoming green.
+But these remarkable colors usually range from grayish-blue to bright blue.
+In addition, the temperature of the body of water generally ranges between 180-197 F (82-92 C).

-This flooded fumarole sits amid jagged outcroppings of rock, which average approximately 100 ft (30 m) in height.
-Besides to the ever-present steam, the site will occasionally spew forth various noxious gases as well.
+Further, this flooded fumarole sits amid jagged, rather formidable outcroppings of rock.
+These dangerous features themselves average approximately 100 ft (30 m) in height.
+In addition to the ever-present steam, the site will also occasionally spew forth various noxious gases as well.

 Boiling Lake Location and Formation

-The beautiful yet dangerous Boiling Lake sits about 6.5 mi (10.5 km) east of the town of Roseau, Dominica, near South America.
-Consequently, the site not only has the distinction of being remote, but the surrounding terrain also presents rugged conditions.
+The beautiful yet dangerous Boiling Lake sits about 6.5 mi (10.5 km) east of the town of Roseau.
+This town lies in the country of Dominica, near South America.
+Consequently, the site not only has the distinction of being remote, but the surrounding terrain also presents extremely rugged conditions.

-The water originates from plentiful rainfall and two small streams that flow into the site.
-As a result, the water becomes super-heated by proximity to the underlying magma chamber.
+Furthermore, the water of the lake itself originates from two separate sources.
+These consists of typically plentiful rainfall and two small streams that flow into the site.
+As a result of this inflow, the incoming water becomes super-heated by proximity to the underlying magma chamber.